Yvon Godin: Involvement with the New Brunswick NDP

 Godin also had a strained relationship with Duguay's successor, Dominic Cardy.
 Following the 2014 provincial election, Godin criticized Cardy's leadership saying that Cardy had moved the provincial party too far to the centre.
 "The problem, I think, with the provincial party, with Dominic, was that I think he was too much to the right to even be in the centre, and I think people read into that," said Godin who added: "I think it did hurt the party.
 People were looking for the NDP, they were doing really well, and [voters] wanted change from the existing parties that we have now, who are serving the big corporations and forgetting about the people.
 I think that's what happened."
 Cardy retorted by accusing Godin of failing to involve himself in the development of the provincial party's platform, saying "He's never been to a provincial party meeting during my time as leader."

 Claim of breached privilege

-In September 2014, Godin claimed that his privileges as a Member were breached when he was delayed in accessing the Parliamentary precinct during an official visit by German President Joachim Guack.
+In September 2014, Godin claimed that his privileges as a Member were breached when he was delayed in accessing the Parliamentary precinct during an official visit by German President Joachim Gauck.
 In a committee meeting on October 21, video evidence was presented that showed Godin was delayed in crossing the street by just 70 seconds.
 In response, Godin demanded to know whether the video had been sped up.